jobayer977/javascript-interview-questions/README.md

  ### 11.1 Deference between Array and Set in javascript?

-## Deference between Array and Set in javascript?

 Array is a collection of values and Set is a collection of unique values.
 Removing duplicates from an array is a O(n) operation and from a set is a O(1) operation.

 **Example**